halls7588/Data_Structures_in_15_Languages/README.md

 # Data Structures
 A general list of Data Structures implemented in many different programming languages.
 This project is intended to help newer developers, code school graduates, and self-taught developers learn and grasp the basic concepts of Data Structures to help build a foundation of basic engineering concepts and algorithm design in whatever language they feel most comfortable with.
+The Goal on this project is to demonstrate beginning and advanced computer science and engineering principals in a simple and easy to use way.
+The code is written in a very simple for so that newer developer can follow along and grasp advanced topics easily.

 Whats been implimented so far:

 <details>
   <summary>PHP</summary>